rahulmeenatelegram/Telgram-Premium-RahulMeena/replit.md

 - June 29, 2025.
 Connected to customer's specific Neon database endpoint "ep-falling-king-a5lefii6" with full SSL configuration and channel binding requirements
 - June 29, 2025.
 Implemented modern Awwwards-style UI with minimalistic design, background gradients, glass morphism effects, and floating particles for both light and dark modes
 - June 29, 2025.
 Renamed platform to "Onetapay" and implemented complete mobile responsiveness with optimized spacing, typography, and layout for all device sizes
+- June 29, 2025.
+Fixed mobile responsiveness issues - eliminated horizontal scrolling across all components, optimized tables, cards, and grid layouts for perfect mobile experience
+- June 29, 2025.
+Added About and Contact pages with modern design, FAQ section, contact form, and integrated navigation in navbar with active state indicators

 ## User Preferences